adsrmk/vitepress-latest/docs/en/guide/hide_wp.md

 ###  Hide version in RSS Feeds

-Also in functions.php, add this snippet
+Also in `functions.php`, add this snippet:

 ```php
 // Remove version from RSS feeds